xerolinux/XeroHub/content/download.md

 💰 Download Full ISO 💰
 {{< /button >}}

+## 📝 Read the Wiki

+Before jumping in, please make sure to read the [**XeroWiki**](https://wiki.xerolinux.xyz/distro/), understand what's going on and how things are done.
+Also note that the wiki subject to change with every release, so do not take it as facts for all versions.
+Finally to access source code head on over to our Project Github...

+{{< github repo="XeroLinuxDev/XeroBuild" >}}

 ---

 ## ❤️ Project Support

 Your support helps keep this project alive and thriving for the long haul.
-Try the demo, and if it speaks to you, please consider donating => [**Here**](https://ko-fi.com/XeroLinux)
+Try the demo, and if it speaks to you, please consider donating => [**Here**](https://ko-fi.com/XeroLinux).